brightprogrammer/starter-hugo-academic/content/post/reverse-engineering-rustlang-binaries-0x1-empty-program/index.md

 ---
 ![](michael-d-rnkqwvo80y4-unsplash.jpg)

 I've been struggling with reverse engineering rustlang binaries for a while in CTF challenges.
-So I'm starting a reverse engineering series where I reverse engineer several rustlang binariesa and try to understand how they actually works.
+So I'm starting a reverse engineering series where I reverse engineer several rustlang binariesa and try to understand how they actually work.

-Y﻿ou can find my notes [here](https://drive.google.com/file/d/19fdIMiFIpVDdJN4DrG7K_PTP1Wj0poUO/view?usp=share_link).
+1. [P﻿art One](https://drive.google.com/file/d/19fdIMiFIpVDdJN4DrG7K_PTP1Wj0poUO/view?usp=share_link) : I tried to understand the basic structure of an empty rustlang binary.
+This helped me understand some ground rules while reversing a rustlang binary.
+2. [P﻿art Two](https://drive.google.com/file/d/1DdlAhtMK45-0rxdN74ycwc09AEX02meg/view?usp=share_link) : I tried to reverse a basic Hello, World! program.
+I'm taking slight midifications at a time!

+\
+I﻿f you find this research work useful in your work, please consider giving attribution or something like that.
+Also, if you think that you can give some hints to improve this work, please consider contact me through email **misra.cxx@gmail.com**